In this guide, you'll learn how to clean tile floors properly, and how to leave them looking brand new.

 Vinegar can be used on a variety of flooring, including tile.
 While it is safe to use on ceramic, laminate, vinyl, and porcelain tile, it is best to use it sparingly.

-Here's a video demo showing how you can clean tile floors with vinegar:
+Here's how you can clean tile floors with vinegar.

 A simple way you can clean tile floors is with vinegar and water.
 For this cleaning method, you'll need: